 Inclusive education means supporting all pupils to learn, contribute and participate in all aspects of school life alongside their peers.
-Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum / National Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.
+Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.

 The Curriculum also included the social aspects that are essential for lifelong learning, personal growth and development of independence.

 - We adopt inclusive practices and endeavour to support every child regardless of their level of need.
 For example we differentiate our lessons so that every child can join in and succeed in their learning, whatever level that may be at.